-Part One (1 hour 30 minutes)
+Part One (1 hour 10 minutes)

 - Mathematics (non-calculator 20 minutes)

 - Non-Verbal Reasoning (10 minutes)

 - Verbal Reasoning (10 minutes)

 - English (15 minutes)

 - Puzzles and Problem-Solving (15 minutes)

-- Creative Comprehension (20 minutes)

 Part Two (30 minutes)

 A written, paper-based, assessment of written English.
 There will be one question that will allow candidates the opportunity to write creatively in a short piece of non-fiction.
 Here, we are looking for original and accurate writing.
 Candidates who do well write in an imaginative and engaging manner.